michielkempen/laravel-http-client/README.md

-# HTTP client
+# Laravel HTTP client

-An easy to use HTTP client on top of Guzzle.
+An easy to use Laravel HTTP client on top of Guzzle.

 ## Installation

 Add the package to the dependencies of your application

 ```
-composer require michielkempen/http-client
+composer require michielkempen/laravel-http-client
 ```

 ## Security